IBM/ToDoBackend/DatabaseWorkshop.md

 		ToDo.find(id: id, completion)
 	}
 ```
 Each one now uses one call to the database to accomplish its task.
-The code is now simpler and easier to understand because each method uses only one call to the database to accomplish its task.
+The code is now simpler and easier to understand because each method uses only one call to the database to accomplish its task, and the ORM handles all the complexity of saving and retrieving items in the database.

 ### 9. updateHandler()